SoongE/DBADRP_Classifier/README.md

 │       └── NORMAL #class
 └── splits
     └── asbo_k_classification.json
+    └── asbo_classification.json
 ```

-The `.json` files are constructed by `list` with 5 length, and each item of list is `dict`with keys: train, train_label, valid, valid_label.
+The `*k*.json` file is constructed by `list` with 5 length, and each item of list is `dict`with keys: train, train_label, valid, valid_label.
+On the other hand, a .json file without k is just a dict and has the same keys.

 ## LIcense